 The longest running festival of Nepal Rato Machhindranath Jatra

-Why the every year they are displaying the Bhoto?
-The question may arise, So legends tells that, Once upon a time there was Newar farmer or peasant who worked hard for the living or survival.
+Why every year they are displaying the Bhoto?
+The question may arise, So legends tell that Once upon a time there was Newar farmer or peasant who worked hard for the living or survival.
 Once he received a bejeweled vest from the Kornatoka ( god of the snake) after helped him.
 That present he had kept safely in his house.
 But one day his Bhoto was stolen from his house and he became so sad.
 Once when he was participating to see the Rato Machhindra Jatra at that time he saw a man with his Bhoto which was stolen.
-He confused, and there were a dispute about this and finally from the head of the state declared that, until the real person would not come with the evidence to collect this Bhoto it will belongs to the priest of Rato Machhindranath safely Bungamati.
-Since that time every year they are showing that piece of Bhoto or cloth which is attached to the piece of diamonds to the public’s every year to marks this festival.
-So since the 6th or 7th century reign of lichchhavi king Nareandra dev.
-Present day it is existing as a major festival of Katmandu.
-During this festival all the government offices remain holiday for celebrating Ratomachhindra Jatra.
+He confused, and there were a dispute about this and finally from the head of the state declared that, until the real person would not come with the evidence to collect this Bhoto it will belong to the priest of Rato Machhindranath safely Bungamati.
+Since that time every year, they are showing that piece of Bhoto or cloth which is attached to the piece of diamonds to the public’s every year to marks this festival.
+So since the 6th or 7th-century reign of lichchhavi king Nareandra dev.
+Present-day it is existing as a major festival of Katmandu.
+During this festival, all the government offices remain holiday for celebrating Ratomachhindra Jatra.

 Rato Macchindranath festivals describe the cultures, history, and civilization of Kathmandu valley.
 For those who want to see the festivals, cultures, and civilization of Nepal then it will be the great travel in Nepal for the pilgrimage tour.
 Bungmati and Khokan are the typical Newar village for a long time.
 So one can explore the day tour at Khokana to understand the Newar village from the close and to see the way of living around Khokana and Bungamati which is one of the tourist destinations from the Kathmandu or Patan durbar square UNESCO world heritage sites of Nepal.